RaymondFriend/LISA/README.md

 *Project by: Jacob Weisgal, Kevin Rasmussen, and Raymond Friend.
 April 10, 2016.*

-**LISA** is a program that is meant to convert visual data to audio data.
+**LISA** is a conversion tool which turns visual data into audio data.
+We have designed this tool to restore easy digestion of visual content to individuals who have become visually-impaired in their lifetime.

 Specifically, we map the HSB (hue, saturation, and brightness) values of each pixel in an image to an FTV value of a particular instant in the audio file.
 The order in which we choose the pixels matters a great deal, because we wish to choose them in such a way that any size image would be recognizable in the same shape as any other.
 As is shown in `Presentation Video.mp4`, the Hilbert Curve (a recursive shape) and its many pseudo-Hilbert Curves perfectly fit this requirement.

-We have chosen this project in order to benefit individuals who have become visually-impaired in their lifetime.
-We believe with this system, a training module could be designed to expose individuals to this type of data representation.
+We believe with this system, a training module could be designed to expose visually-impaired individuals to this type of data representation.
 The conversion taking place can be intuitively understood as:

 - *Frequency*: proportional to Hue (reds with lower frequencies, blues with higher)
 - *Timbre*: deeper when Saturation is low, lighter when Saturation is high